Climate outlook for December 2020 to March 2021

 Climate outlook overview

-- Both days and nights during July to September are likely to be warmer than average across Australia.
+- Average night-time temperatures during December to February are very likely to be above the long-term average across almost all of Australia.

 Maximum temperature maps